Max Mata

-Max Andrew Mata (born 10 July 2000) is a New Zealand professional footballer who last played as a forward for club Shrewsbury Town and the New Zealand national team.
+Max Andrew Mata (born 10 July 2000) is a New Zealand professional footballer who plays as a forward for League of Ireland Premier Division club St Patrick's Athletic and the New Zealand national team.

 Club career

 New Zealand

 After shining in New Zealand as the youngest goalscorer in the country's top-flight at 15, Mata travelled to Switzerland to train with Grasshoppers.
 After an impressive trial period, he signed for the club.

 Grasshoppers

-After scoring four goals in his first seven games for the reserves, he was loaned to Estonian side, Nõmme Kalju, in 2019 to further his development in a first-team environment.
-Mata never established himself with Zurich's first-team.
+After scoring four goals in his first seven games for the reserves, he was loaned to Estonian side, Nõmme Kalju in 2019 to further his development in a first-team environment.
+Mata never established himself with Grasshopper's first-team.

 Loan to Nõmme Kalju

 After joining on loan, Mata made his professional debut for Nõmme Kalju in their 5–0 loss to Celtic in the UEFA Champions League second qualifying round on 24 July 2019.
-Mata would make 20 appearances for the club in all competitions, scoring 12 times.
+Mata would make 20 appearances for the club in all competitions, scoring 11 times.